jrossmeisl/beginning-kubernetes-workshop/workshop.md

           name: kube-demo-name-service
           resources: {}

 by changing `your-docker-repo` to your real Docker Hub location.
+The service application is already configured to use jib, so be sure to change `your-docker-repo` to your actual docker repo in the `kube-service-demo/build.gradle.kts` jib section.
+Let's build and push the service app up do our docker repo by running `./gradlew jib` or `./gradlew build`.Go to your Docker Hub page and verify that there is now a repository there named `your-docker-repo/kube-demo-service-app`.

 Modify `kube-demo/kustomize/base/kustomization.yml` by adding the service app as a resource: